jorenrui/jorenrui/README.md

 Uses code to solve mostly my own problems.
 Loves simplicity, focusing on the essentials, and building products.
 Specializes in code but also interested in a *lot* of different things.

-Currently working as a Sr. IC Product Engineer on a ThreeJS browser-based sandbox game at BrownBricks, previously at [Tonic Labs](https://workwithtonic.com/).
+Currently working as a Sr. IC Product Engineer on a ThreeJS browser-based sandbox game at Novablocks, previously at [Tonic Labs](https://workwithtonic.com/).

 I'm experienced with building products from the ground up due to working with early-stage startups.